 “These residential estates will provide open space amenities such as parks and playgrounds, irrigated playing fields and picnic facilities.
 Namarag is not to be an urban open space.
 Instead, the design of the reserve aims to reinstate natural reserve values with high quality, innovative and best practice landscape, restoration and preservation techniques.”CONCEPTPLAN-201936012-CONCEPT_INTRODUCTION-01

 Active travel seems to be thrown over the fence to the ACT Suburban Land Agency to be considered for Whitlam.
 As the Molonglo Special Purpose Reserve (Namarag) is sandwiched between the Denman Prospect and Whitlam, it is not a satisfactory approach.

 The Butters Bridge has been buried in the middle of the Molonglo Special Purpose Reserve (Namarag).
 Completed in 2016, it is an active travel bridge across the river that makes it possible to ride from north to south.
 The alternative is to navigate steep gradients down to the Molonglo River and then up the other side again.
 The Coppins Crossing Road is not safe for bicycles as it was never designed for them.

 We need a rideable network of paths across the Molonglo Valley between Weston and Belconnen, Stromlo and the city.
 It is not clear when such a network will exist due to the fragmented nature of urban development in the Molonglo.
-In the long term, other bridge crossings may be provided but there is not clear when all these will form a rideable network of paths.
+In the long term, other bridge crossings may be provided, but it is not clear when we will get a rideable network of paths.